ElementsProject/lightning/doc/lightning-disconnect.7.md

 -----------

-The disconnect RPC command closes an existing connection to a peer, identified by *id*, in the Lightning Network, as long as it doesn’t have an active channel.
+The disconnect RPC command closes an existing connection to a peer, identified by *id*, in the Lightning Network, as long as it doesn't have an active channel.
 If *force* is set then it will disconnect even with an active channel.